LukeGrahamLandry/lukegrahamlandry.github.io/forge-1.16-tutorial-src/tools-armor.md

 ### Related Tutorials

 - You can make armor with complex 3d models made in BlockBench.
 This will be covered in a future tutorial.
-[Join the email list](#/portal/signup/free) to be notified when it is released.
+[Join the discord server](https://discord.gg/VbZVnRd) to be notified when it is released.